 Allen-Bradley (Rockwell Automation) created DeviceNet as an application layer protocol on top of CAN in the 1990’s.
 AB selected CAN as the DeviceNet Physical Layer for a number of reasons including:

 One of the most extraordinary features of CAN (and DeviceNet) is bitwise arbitration.
 Bitwise Arbitration is the process that CAN uses to prioritize messages without losing any network bandwidth.
 On a CAN network “zero” bits dominate “one” bits.
 As a device transmits a message it listens to the bits on the network.
 If a device transmits a one and hears a zero, it knows that a higher priority message is being transmitted and it discontinues transmitting.
 The node with the higher priority message hears the bits it is transmitting and never knows it conflicted with a lower priority message.
 The message sequence on the network is preserved.

 The Communications and Information Protocol (CIP) is a communications protocol for transferring automation data between two devices.
 DeviceNet is a combination of the CIP Protocol and the CAN Physical Layer.
 In the CIP Protocol, every network device represents itself as a series of objects.
 Each object is simply a grouping of the related data values in a device.
 For example, every CIP device is required to make an Identity object available to the network.
 The identity object contains related identity data values called attributes.
 Attributes for the identity object include the vendor ID, date of manufacture, device serial number and other identity data.
 CIP does not specify at all how this object data is implemented, only what data values, usually called attributes, must be supported and that these attributes must be available to other CIP devices.
 The Identity object is an example of a required object.
-There are three types of objects defined by the CIP protocol:
+There are several types of objects defined by the CIP protocol: